rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 Note that "subsequent" always is with regards to the node sequence of a tree.

-Note also that this statement by itself allows sections to have gaps.
+Note that this statement is by itself not entirely accurate as it allows sections to have gaps.
-Because of that, this statement is not entirely accurate.

 **CLARIFICATION**
-A section is a sequence of strictly subsequent nodes.
-Put differently, a section is a subsequence of the tree's node sequence.
+A section is a subsequence of the tree's node sequence.

-That is, because a section is a sequence of subsequent nodes, and because a section has no gaps in between any two of its adjacent nodes.
+Because a section is a sequence of subsequent nodes, and because a section has no gaps in between any two of its adjacent nodes, a section is a sequence of strictly subsequent nodes.
+As a direct consequence of this statement, a section is a subsequence of the tree's node sequence.